 – 10% of cases are ovulation

-- Abnormal bleeding occurs with relation to ovulation
+– Abnormal bleeding occurs in relation to ovulation

 – Bleeding may occur mid or late cycle